UPDATE 04.01.2022: We’ve published our process as an infographic. You can view or download it here.

 Our first cue to dig deeper into the possible shift in the approach was the timescale needed to build a website.
-On numerous occasions, we heard from leads and clients that our turnaround was one of the longest they have heard.
+On numerous occasions, we heard from leads, clients, and even other agencies that the turnaround to build a website is always too long for them.

-Even though websites aren’t that complex at first glance, there is a lot that goes behind the scenes before you can publish it.
-I don’t mean it as an excuse, but a fact.
-On top of that, we are a very meticulous bunch, so there is that.
+Even though websites aren’t that complex at first glance, there is a lot that goes behind the scenes before you can publish them.
+We don’t mean it as an excuse, but as a fact.
+On top of that, we are a very meticulous bunch.

 Regardless of the inconvenience and given the promised quality, businesses were happy to work with us.
 But the question didn’t die down and kept bouncing around the office.